pierre-quelin/INMOS-Link-Driver/README.md

 # INMOS-Link-Driver

-Updated INMOS Transputer link driver model for Linux Kernel 3.x.x
+Updated INMOS Transputer link driver model for Linux Kernel 3.16.x

 This supports the INMOS B004/B008 series of link adaptors to enable the Linux kernel to communicate with the 1980's/1990's INMOS Transputer hardware.

+## Building the Driver

+At first "sudo apt-get install linux-headers-amd64 dkms debhelper" Should build cleanly with a simple 'make' command.

 ## Using the Driver

-Should build cleanly with a simple 'make' command, as long as you have Kernel headers and the kbuild package installed.
+Should build cleanly with a simple 'build' command.

-After install, run a 'mknod /dev/link0 c 24 0' to build the device file.
-I've provided a simple bash script which creates the required devices, builds the driver and inserts it into the running kernel; if you've ever compiled akernel module before it's the same process.
+A package is build and install on your system.

 ## Testing

-Build and installs cleaning under Debian 7 (32bit) and Linux kernel 3.2.26, as of November 2014.
+Build and installs cleaning under Debian 8 (64bit) and Linux kernel 4.6.0-0.bpo.1-rt-686-pae, as of August 2016.

 On insertion of the module, it will scan for the INMOS link adapter at the standard port addresses - you should see something like this in your syslog: